EddieRowe/StockScraper/README.md

 # StockScraper
-First Project using Python, uses BeautifulSoup for scraping, and tkinter for gui.
+First project using Python, uses BeautifulSoup for scraping, and tkinter for gui.
 Will improve as I learn!